I’m Jack Jennings. My web site is dedicated to the improvement of public education by using objective analyses based on sound data.

 Fatigued by School Reform

-New book by Jack Jennings available to order now!
+Latest book by Jack Jennings available online and at many bookstores.

-After a half-a-century of school reform, a majority of Americans consider the public schools as worse today than when they attended school.
-Those reforms missed the mark because they were not focused on the backgrounds of the students’ parents--by far the most important indicator of students' progress in school.
-The importance of parents was documented by the Coleman Report more than 50 years ago.
+After a half-a-century of school reform, a majority of Americans consider the public schools as worse today than when they attended them.
+This book concludes that the country’s major reforms missed the mark because they did not address adequately the great influence of family backgrounds on school success, as the Coleman Report of 1966 clearly documented.

 Available now at:

 "In his new book, veteran policy analyst Jack Jennings shows how federal initiatives have missed the critical issues in K-12 education and society."
 Read more on the Learning First Alliance Blog.
 See related post: Veteran Policy Analyst Shows Ways for School System...